AdobeDocs/uix/src/pages/extension-manager/extension-developed-by-adobe/configurable-asset-picker/index.md

   }
 ]
 ```
+## Overriding name of component for using custom asset picker
+in `component-models.json` file, the component property need to have component as `custom-asset-namespace:custom-asset` and `custom-asset-namespace:custom-asset-mimetype`.
+If desired, this can be overridden by following method:
+- [Adding a parameter in extension configuration](https://developer.adobe.com/uix/docs/extension-manager/feature-highlights/#configuring-extension-parameters) with key as `asset-namespace` and any desired value (e.g. `my-namespace`).
+- Use `my-namespace:custom-asset` and `my-namespace:custom-asset-mimetype` instead of above values in `component-models.json`.

 ## Configuration File
 This is sample asset picker configuration file that allows filtering assets by image-only file type and asset width between 0 - 1000px.
 It also has some other configuration fields which are self-explanatory.